Extradosed bridge: Bolivia

 The Triplets are the first three extradosed concrete bridges in Bolivia.
 The construction of a beltway allowing traffic decongestion in the city of La Paz was completed in 2010.
 The new elevated road crosses three parallel valleys with signature bridges.
 These three consecutive bridges have similar features and as a result are called the Triplets.
-All three-span structures are made of concrete, with maximum span of 372 feet, featuring extradosed pre-stressed concrete.
+All three-span structures are made of concrete, with maximum span of 113 metres, featuring extradosed pre-stressed concrete.
 The structures are built using balanced cantilever segmental construction.
-The elevation of the bridges reaches heights between 130 and 197 ft above the bottom of the valley, which made a cable-stayed bridge option, with pylons higher than 82 ft above the deck, inappropriate for the site.
+The elevation of the bridges reaches heights between 40 and 60 m above the bottom of the valley, which made a cable-stayed bridge option, with pylons higher than 25 m above the deck, inappropriate for the site.
 Therefore, it was proposed an extradosed bridge type, which reduces the height of the pylon, and a single plane of stays to allow a more transparent view.
 The bridges were designed by PEDELTA.

 Canada

 The North Arm Bridge is a transit-pedestrian bridge of SkyTrain Canada Line, connecting Vancouver with its suburb of Richmond crossing over the Fraser River.
-The bridge went into service on August 17, 2009, coinciding with the opening of the Canada Line.
+The bridge went into service on 17 August 2009, coinciding with the opening of the Canada Line.

 The Golden Ears Bridge, crosses the Fraser River between the municipalities of Pitt Meadows / Maple Ridge and Langley.
 It is the longest extradosed bridge in North America.
-The bridge opened to traffic on June 16, 2009.
+The bridge opened to traffic on 16 June 2009.